emad-elshabrawy/elf-inspector/README.md

 [5] LOAD, Offset: 0x2dd0, VirtAddr: 0x3dd0,
     FileSize: 0x290, MemSize: 0x2a0, Flags: RW-

-Recognized segment types are converted from numeric ELF constants into readable names such as:
+Recognized segment types are converted from numeric ELF constants into meaningful names such as:

-PHDR, INTERP, LOAD, DYNAMIC, NOTE, GNU_STACK, and GNU_RELRO.
+PHDR, INTERP, LOAD, DYNAMIC, NOTE, GNU_PROPERTY, GNU_EH_FRAME, GNU_STACK, and GNU_RELRO.

-Unknown values are explicitly reported as UNKNOWN rather than being silently ignored.
+Segment permissions are also represented in a readable form:

+R--   Read
+R-X   Read + Execute
+RW-   Read + Write

+This makes the Program Header table useful for understanding how different parts of an executable relate to memory and execution.

-3. Section Header Analysis
+3. Section Headers

-Section Headers describe the logical organization of an ELF file and are particularly relevant to compilation, linking, and binary organization.
+Section Headers describe the logical organization of an ELF file.

-The inspector displays:
+The inspector reports:

 Section index
 Section type